Le-Sourcier/anim_streamer/README.md

 2. **Follow the On-Screen Instructions:**
    - Once the server is running, follow the on-screen prompts.
 Provide details such as the anime name, season, episode, and language preference (original audio or dubbing in languages such as [Fr, Es, En, Ru...]).

-**Enjoy your seamless anime streaming experience with Anim_Streamer!**
+**Enjoy your seamless anime streaming experience with Anim Streamer!**

-Feel free to reach out if you have any questions or encounter issues during the installation process.
+Feel free to follow me on GitHub for more code sharing and updates.
+Your support and feedback are appreciated!